ImperialCollegeLondon/sharpy/docs/source/content/debug.rst

 * Make sure your inputs are correct.
-For example: a dynamic case can be run with :math:`u_\infty = 0` and the plane moving forwards, or $u_\infty = $whatever and the plane velocity = 0.
+For example: a dynamic case can be run with :math:`u_\infty = 0` and the plane moving forwards, or :math:`u_\infty = x` whatever and the plane velocity = 0.
 It is very easy to mix both, and end up with double the effective incoming speed (or none).

 * Run simple stuff before coupling it.
 For example, if your wing tip deflections don't match what you'd expect,